jcwillox/hass-auto-backup/README.md

 ## Addon/Folder Names

-**Addon names** are case insensitive and can be the addon name/title, these are the same names seen when creating a partial snapshot through the `Hass.io` page.
+**Addon names** are case-insensitive and can be the addon name/title, these are the same names seen when creating a partial snapshot through the `Hass.io` page.
 They can also be the addons slug (slug must be lowercase).

-**Folder names** are also case insensitive and use the names seen when creating a partial snapshot through the `Hass.io` page.
+**Folder names** are also case-insensitive and use the names seen when creating a partial snapshot through the `Hass.io` page.
-Currently accepted values are (ignoring case):
+Currently, accepted values are (ignoring case):

 - `ssl`
 - `share`
+- `media`
 - `local add-ons` or `addons/local`
 - `home assistant configuration` or `homeassistant`

 ## Keep Days

-The `keep_days` attribute allows you to specify how long the backup should be kept for before being deleted.
+The `keep_days` parameter allows you to specify how long the backup should be kept for before being deleted.
 Default is forever.
 You can specify a float value for keep days, e.g. to keep a backup for 12 hours use `0.5`.

-## Backup Path
+## Download To

-The `backup_path` attribute allows you to specify a directory to download the snapshot to after creation.
+The `backup_path` parameter allows you to specify a directory to download the snapshot to after creation.
 This directory must be accessible from Home Assistant.
 If you are running in docker your paths will be relative to the container for example your Home Assistant configuration directory is stored under `/config` and the share folder is under `/share`.

 The snapshot will still be stored under `/backup` and show up in the `Hass.io` snapshots page, _it will only be downloaded to the location specified_, to immediately delete the snapshot from `Hass.io` use a negative value for `keep_days` (-1 will suffice).